coconutswallow/Guides/_playersguide/about-hawthorne.md

 > **IMPORTANT**
 >
-> In addition to the guild rules above, please also ensure you have fully read and will adhere to the [Hawthorn server rules]("Guides/rules/server-rules")
+> In addition to the guild rules above, please also ensure you have fully read and agree to the [Server Rules](Guides/rules/server-rules)